-Article 7.
+Article 67.
 Planning

 Sec.
-7.00.
+67.00.
 Comprehensive Plan.

 - A. Content.
-The Council shall adopt a Comprehensive Plan and amend it from time to time pursuant to General City Law Section 28-a to govern the future physical development of the city. - B. Periodic update.
+The Council shall adopt the a Comprehensive Plan and amend it from time to time pursuant to General City Law Section 28-a existing Master Plan, or shall amend the same, to constitute a Comprehensive Plan to govern the future physical development of the city. - B. Periodic update.
 Separate from any individual amendments, the Council shall periodically undertake a full update of the Comprehensive Plan, at least every 10 years.
 The Council may delegate such responsibility either to the Planning Board or to a special committee whose members the Mayor shall appoint and the Council approve.